nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 ### MQueue Implementations

+MQueue is an abstraction on top of two message queue implementations.

 #### Chronicle Queue

   [Chronicle Queues](https://github.com/OpenHFT/Chronicle-Queue) is a high performance off-Heap queue implementation.

-  Each partition of a MQueue is materialized as a Chronicle Queue.
+  Each partition of a MQueue is materialized with a Chronicle Queue.
   There is an additional Chronicle Queue created for each consumer group to persist consumer's offsets.

   This implementation is limited to a single node because the Chronicle Queue can not be distributed